michaeldelcid/LULAA/Canvas/README.md

 ## Contributors: Alpha Alpha Chapter of La Unidad Latina, Lambda Upsilon Lambda Fraternity Inc.

 ### Team: Bruno Salgado, Michael Delcid, Jean-Carlo Delgado, Javier Diaz, (insert other names here)

-Roadmap:
+###Roadmap:
-Refine requirements (1 week)
+1. Refine requirements (1 week)
-Familiarization with Canvas API (1 - 2 weeks)
+2. Familiarization with Canvas API (1 - 2 weeks)
-Develop a working backend (1-2 weeks)
+3. Develop a working backend (1-2 weeks)
-Canvas has an option to output your Grades into a csv format If we develop a script to pull these files from each chapter member, it’ll be easier to parse the data from an excel sheet rather than learn the API
+  i.
+Canvas has an option to output your Grades into a csv format ii.
+If we develop a script to pull these files from each chapter member, it’ll be easier to parse the data from an excel sheet rather than learn the API
-Output grades onto Trello, or another application (2 - 3 weeks) Talk to jean about how he would like the the grades output If on trello, how would he like the data organized Requirements
+4. Output grades onto Trello, or another application (2 - 3 weeks)
+  i.
+Talk to jean about how he would like the the grades output If on trello, how would he like the data organized Requirements
 App must be able to display current GPA and cumulative GPA